The CAGED System Explained — Master All 5 Guitar Chord Shapes

-The CAGED system is a way to see the entire guitar fretboard through five interlocking chord shapes.
-Once you learn it, every chord, scale, and arpeggio becomes visible in every position.
+The CAGED system is the most powerful way to see the entire guitar fretboard through five interlocking chord shapes (C, A, G, E, D).
+Once you learn the CAGED system, every chord, scale, and arpeggio becomes visible in every position on your neck.

 The Five Shapes